git-user-cpp/authorization_system/README.md

     \du
     ```

-6) Create the database and the table in it.
+6) :bar_chart: Create the database and the table in it.
     ```
     CREATE DATABASE mydb WITH OWNER newuser;
     ```